 SDCL 3 0

 After 7 hours, the plate exposed to a normal laboratory environment were quite contaminated.
 There is evidence of both bacterial and fungal contamination.
 However, both plates exposed to the laminar flow hood environment were clean and uncontaminated.
-This proves that the laminar air flow, along with UV sterilization, can sustain a sterile environment for up to 7 hours.
+This proves that the laminar air flow, along with correct cleaning procedures, can sustain a sterile environment for up to 7 hours.

 Bacterial agar plates contamination outside and inside the laminar flow hood